QubesOS/qubes-doc/user/security-in-pedos/u2f-proxy.md

 ---
 layout: doc
-title: The Qubes U2F Proxy
+title: The PedOS U2F Proxy
 permalink: /doc/u2f-proxy/
 ---

-# The Qubes U2F Proxy
+# The PedOS U2F Proxy

-The [Qubes U2F Proxy] is a secure proxy intended to make use of U2F two-factor authentication devices with web browsers without exposing the browser to the full USB stack, not unlike the [USB keyboard and mouse proxies][USB] implemented in Qubes.
+The [PedOS U2F Proxy] is a secure proxy intended to make use of U2F two-factor authentication devices with web browsers without exposing the browser to the full USB stack, not unlike the [USB keyboard and mouse proxies][USB] implemented in PedOS.

 ## What is U2F?